Muskrat Falls

 Muskrat Falls was a natural 15 m waterfall located on the Churchill River about 25 km west of Happy Valley-Goose Bay, Labrador.

 The hydropower potential of Muskrat Falls was recognized in the early 1900s when the Grand River Pulp and Lumber Company proposed to build a dam along with a paper mill.
 Neither was ever constructed.
 In the early 1970s an engineering and geotechnical survey was carried out to determine the hydro potential of the site.
-The site will be developed as part of the Lower Churchill Project, despite concerns of methylmercury poisoning by researchers and local Inuit.
+The site was developed as part of the Lower Churchill Project, despite concerns of methylmercury poisoning by researchers and local Inuit.